 Each class elects children onto the school council.
-The council has been instrumental in identifying areas of school improvement and solving issues of concern to children.
+The council has been instrumental in fund raising for worthy causes, identifying areas of school improvement and solving issues of concern to children.

 Parental Voice

 Parents are a "child's first educator" and we take issues raised by parents seriously.
 We proactively seek out the views of parents through questionnaires, discussion meetings, consultation evenings and informal discussions.